NafiyTP/Pairs-trading-project/README.md

 For meaningful results, the selected companies must operate in the **same sector**.
 A typical example is comparing **Visa (V)** and **Mastercard (MA)**, which share similar business models and market dynamics.

-This project is intended for **educational and research purposes only** and does not constitute financial advice.
+This project is intended for **educational and research purposes only**
 ---

 ## Requirements